-Please join us for Virginia (Ginney) Amen’s Celebration of Life on June 9th at 10am at the Blaney Funeral Home located at 1521 Shawano Avenue.
+Please join us for Virginia (Ginney) Amen’s Celebration of Life on Friday, June 9th from 9am till 11am at the Lyndahl Funeral Home located at 1350 Lombardi Avenue.

 Ginney died on December 26, 2022 at Unity Hospice having suffered a fall earlier in December which resulted in a broken hip.
 She spent almost a week at Bellin Hospital and then was transferred to Unity Hospice in order to keep her comfortable during her final days.

 Born June 9, 1919, Ginney was a member at First Presbyterian all her life, and influenced many people and programs of the church over her 103 years.
 Thanks be to God!

 On what would have been Ginney’s 104th birthday, June 9, 2023, the family is having a celebration of her life from 10am to 11am.
 She will be buried next to her sister, Winifred, at Pleasant Hill Cemetery.

 In lieu of flowers, donations can be made to Unity Hospice or First Presbyterian Church in her memory.